euske/pyrexecd/README.md

 ## Features:

-  * It is just a normal Win32 app (not a service) that resides in the SysTray.
+  * Standalone Win32 app (not a service) that resides in the SysTray.
-  * Supports a single user / pubkey auth only.
+  * Single user / pubkey auth only.
-  * Connection notification.
+  * Notifies incoming connections via popup.
-  * Sends/Receives the clipboard contents via stdin/stdout (text only).
+  * Sends/Receives the clipboard text via stdin/stdout.

 ## Prerequisites: